chandrunarayan/idmd/lessons/week9/readme.md

 ### Perlin Noise Movement with Sliders
 * [Develop a sketch Perlin Noise movement with a slider!](https://editor.p5js.org/cnarayan/present/QydpnqtQZ)
+* Submit this to Github as an exercise

 ```javascript
 let x, y, clr